RF Through mmWave System Design

 Clarity 3D Solver Integration

 Simulate EM structures from the Microwave Office software’s user interface using the Clarity 3D Solver, a 3D full-wave EM simulation software tool.
-The Clarity 3D Solver uses distributed multiprocessing technology to deliver virtually unlimited capacity and 10X speed over legacy EM simulators to address large RF designs such as entire modules and complete bulk acoustic wave (BAW)/surface acoustic wave (SAW) filters.
+The AWR platform supports in-design EM analysis with user-controlled extraction from layout and/or the powerful PCB import to EM analysis and RF circuit co-simulation capabilities.
+With either workflow, Clarity 3D Solver uses distributed multiprocessing technology to deliver virtually unlimited capacity and 10X speed over legacy EM simulators to address large RF designs such as entire MMICs in electronic packaging, cross-fabric modules, and die-on-laminate co-design.

 Celsius Thermal Solver Integration

-Run thermal analysis from within the Microwave Office software’s user interface using the Celsius Thermal Solver.
+Perform thermal analysis of power- dissipating MMICs, IC packages, RF PCBs, modules, and microwave/RF systems directly from within the Microwave Office software’s user interface using the Celsius Thermal Solver.
 The Celsius Thermal Solver’s structures can be created either by drawing/importing the geometry in the EM editor or by using EM extraction with simulated temperature results automatically returned into Microwave Office software.
-3D plots of the thermal temperature distribution can be viewed in the Celsius Thermal Solver’s native editor.
+The latest release supports 3D thermal temperature distribution plots annotated directly onto the AWR 3D viewer for added insight into hot spots and other areas of concern.